 We'll review your partnership contract to evaluate the individual partnership agreement, the Operating Agreement, the organizational structure (bylaws, operating agreement, etc.), buy/sell agreements, assets (real estate, leases, etc.), practice financials, etc. It's important that each partner be privy to all the items listed above both for new physicians and existing partners.
 We'll help you make sense of it and help you to negotiate for a fair deal.

-We customize our services into a package that is a flat fee, with a full analysis of: 1) compensation and benefits, 2) financial health and viability of the practice, 3) current or future potential issues facing the practice (i.e. questions about whether the practice will achieve incentive compensation with a successful compliance program), 4) whether there is enough patient load to support a new physician both initially and long term, 5) the status the leadership of the group, 6) turnover rates in physicians and staff, and 7) whether the group's physicians and partners meet their productivity thresholds on a regular basis.
+We customize our services to what you or your organization needs, including a full analysis of: 1) compensation and benefits, 2) financial health and viability of the practice, 3) current or future potential issues facing the practice (i.e. questions about whether the practice will achieve incentive compensation with a successful compliance program), 4) whether there is enough patient load to support a new physician both initially and long term, 5) the status the leadership of the group, 6) turnover rates in physicians and staff, and 7) whether the group's physicians and partners meet their productivity thresholds on a regular basis.

-In our representation of you, we'll help negotiate a package that will help you to achieve your goals and protect your interests.
+In our representation of you and/or your organization, we'll help negotiate a package that will help you to achieve your goals and protect your interests.
 We recognize that a physician's career influences almost every aspect of their life.
 We partner with our physicians to get them the practice they desire so they can lead amazing, fulfilled lives.